deborahlim/tgc-assignment-1/README.md

 It provides to the user:

 1. Information about Singapore’s heritage sites and tourist attractions, including museums, historic sites and heritage trees.
-2. Routing services and taxi transport information to get around Singapore
+2. Routing services and directions to locations
-3. Directions to get to places
+3. Taxi transport information as a transport option
 4. Search and sorting functionality, allowing the user to display specific map markers.
 5. Food recommendations based on user location, map view and map markers, and user input